Tenant Screening Document Verification Guide for Canada

 Frequently asked questions

-Can a landlord reject a tenant without giving a reason?
+Can a landlord reject a tenant without giving a reason in Canada?

 How long should tenant screening documents be retained?

-The ICO does not prescribe a specific retention period, but industry guidance recommends retaining documents for unsuccessful applicants for no more than six months after the decision.
-For successful tenants, documents should be kept for the duration of the tenancy plus six years (the limitation period for contractual claims in England and Wales).
+PIPEDA does not prescribe a specific retention period, but the principle of limiting retention requires that documents be kept only as long as necessary.
+Industry guidance recommends retaining documents for unsuccessful applicants for no more than 90 days after the decision.
+For successful tenants, retain documents for the duration of the tenancy plus the applicable limitation period for contractual claims (typically two years in most provinces, six years for certain claims).

 Credit checks are not legally required but are strongly recommended.
-They provide insight into the applicant's financial reliability, including county court judgments, insolvency records, and payment history.
-The applicant's consent is required under the Consumer Credit Act 1974 before a credit check can be performed.
+They provide insight into the applicant's financial reliability, including insolvency records, judgments, and payment history.
+The applicant's written consent is required before a credit check can be performed, as required by provincial credit reporting acts and PIPEDA.

 Strengthen your tenant screening process

 Thorough document verification does not need to be a bottleneck.
-CheckFile.ai enables property managers and letting agents to screen applications in minutes, with automated fraud detection and cross-document checks that meet UK GDPR and Right to Rent requirements.
-Request a demo to see how automated verification fits into your lettings workflow, or review our pricing plans designed for property professionals.
+CheckFile.ai enables property managers to screen applications in minutes, with automated fraud detection and cross-document checks that meet PIPEDA and provincial privacy requirements.
+Request a demo to see how automated verification fits into your workflow, or review our pricing plans designed for property professionals.